Jearld Baylis

-Jearld Baylis (born August 12, 1962) is a former star defensive lineman in the Canadian Football League.
+Jearld Baylis (August 12, 1962 – December 30, 2024) was a star defensive lineman in the Canadian Football League (CFL).

 Baylis played college football at University of Southern Mississippi., where he was known as the Space Ghost.
 He had a 10-year career from 1986 to 1995 for four teams.
 He won the CFL's Most Outstanding Defensive Player Award in 1993 and was a CFL All-Star four times.
 He was a part of the Baltimore Stallions 1995 Grey Cup winning team.

+The native of Jackson, Miss. was supposed to be inducted into the Canadian Football Hall of Fame in 2020, but the organization was unable to contact him, deferring his induction indefinitely.
+He is now expected to be posthumously inducted in 2025 or 2026.

+Bayliss died on December 30, 2024.